Python-Monthly/pythonmonthly.github.io/content/2016_10_16_how-to-create-a-blog-post.md

 ### Things to note:###

-* The 'Modified' field is optional and is used to show when a post was updated
 * The time in the 'Date' field is optional
 * The 'Category' field is used to categorize posts by topic.
 If you are unsure of a category, you can use the 'General' category
 * The 'Tags' field is also optional and is used to tag your post with keywords.